fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 25: What is History For?
 - Browse [_MetaHistory_](https://unm-historiography.github.io/metahistory/) and be prepared to report on what you learned (or got interested in) about historiography.
-You will be contributing to this as a main project for the course.
+You will be contributing an essay to this as a main project for the course.
 - Beverly Southgate, _What is History For?_, 31--58.

 {% include alert.html class='danger' title='Reading Reflection' text="
+- Reminder: these should be committed to our GitHub Repository!
 - Which ideas are most AND least interesting to you?
 - What has intrigued you about history?
 Think carefully and avoid the trite 'i dunno i've just always liked it' kind of response.
 "%}